ga4gh/data-security/AAI/AAIConnectProfile.md

     tokens.

-4. Any signed tokens that may be stored by participating services SHOULD be encrypted at rest and MUST follow best practices to limit the ability of administrators from decrypting this content.
+4. Any signed tokens that may be stored by participating services SHOULD be encrypted at rest and follow best practices to limit the ability of administrators from decrypting this content.